-Chef Pang Yun Kian, Lacher Patisserie's co-founder and head chef, is the man behind Lacher Patisserie's incredible French entremets and fantastic desserts!
-A former Asian Pastry Cup winner with immense passion for baking arts, he's experienced a lot of blood, sweat, and tears to get to where he is now.
+Chef Pang Yun Kian, Lacher Patisserie's co-founder, and head chef is the man behind Lacher Patisserie's incredible French entremets and fantastic desserts!
+A former Asian Pastry Cup winner with an immense passion for baking arts, he's experienced a lot of blood, sweat, and tears to get to where he is now.
 Chef Pang is not a man of many words, but whenever he's free, he sometimes expresses bits and pieces of his life as a pastry chef to us.
-His story has always inspired me and I've taken a lot of interest in his life.
-(I'm not nosy, I swear!)
-Since many people have also been curious about who the brain behind Lacher Patisserie's cakes is and what his story is like, I sat down with the man himself and had a little chat with him about his life as a pastry chef.
+His story has always inspired me, and since many people have also been curious as to who the brain behind Lacher Patisserie's cakes is and what his story is like, I sat down with the man himself and had a little chat with him about his life as a pastry chef.
 Thankfully for me, he was delighted to give me (us) an inside look into his life.
 His answers may move you.

 1. I'm sure a lot of us would love to know about your journey towards becoming a successful pastry chef.
 Can you take us down memory lane and introduce to us your life before becoming a great pastry chef?